Guide to declaring crypto taxes in Finland (2022)

 Lost or Stolen Crypto

-There are no deductions for stolen property except for businesses.
+If your cryptocurrency has been stolen, you will not have to pay taxes over it.
+However, there are no deductions for stolen property except for businesses.

 Give Crypto as a Gift / Receive Crypto as a Gift

 For taxation purposes, the acquisition cost or cost basis of the received gift is the value determined by the tax authorities.
 In general, we assume this to mean the market value of the received crypto.
-However, suppose the recipient sells their received crypto within a year of receiving the gift.
-In that case, the recipient would inherit the donor’s cost basis.

 If the total value of the gifts you receive from the same donor over a 3-year span is more than €5000, you must pay gift tax.
 Depending on who gives the gift to you, you are taxed differently.